-Because the University is committed to helping each student develop to the full measure of his or her ability, the Dean of Students Office provides services for students with permanent and temporary disabilities.
-These include special orientation tours of the campus, informal counseling, short-term loan of cassette tape recorders and of keys to campus elevators, and liaison with faculty, professional staff, and state agencies.
-In addition, the Dean of Students office provides assistance in obtaining priority status for scheduling, in using specialized equipment and auxiliary aids, in locating tutors, readers, and classroom notetakers and interpreters, in finding available accessible housing in residence hall and apartment settings, and in arranging transportation on campus and on the shuttle bus route.
-For further information, call the Dean of Students Office at (302) 831-2116.
+Because the University is committed to helping each student develop to the full measure of his or her ability, the Office of the Americans with Disabilities Act Program Coordinator provides services for students with permanent disabilities (other than learning disabilities).
+These include special orientation tours of the campus, short-term loan of cassette tape recorders, keys to campus elevators, assistive listening devices, and liaison with faculty, professional staff and state agencies.
+In addition, this office provides assistance in obtaining priority status for scheduling, in using specialized equipment and auxiliary aids, in locating tutors, readers, classroom notetakers, examination assistants and interpreters, in finding available accessible housing in residence hall and apartment settings, and in arranging transportation on campus and on the shuttle bus route.
+For further information, call the Office of the ADA Program Coordinator at (302) 831-2835 (voice) or (302) 831-4552 (TDD).